jvtcl/quant-clustering/Lecture20_ClusterAnalysis.md

 - Clusters are sometimes visually obvious in high-density regions of the "attribute space".
 - High-density regions = lots of mutual nearest-neighbors.
-- We can also describe each cluster's members as being closer to an "exemplar" or "centroid" than any other.
+- We can also describe each cluster's members as being closer to a "central" or "exemplary" observation than any other.

 ***